datvo2k/fxxDPI/README.md

 # FXXDPI - Use to bypass ISP blocking of some domains
-This software designed to bypass DPI with techniques like DoH and split CLIENT-HELLO packet into small chunks.
+This software designed to bypass DPI with techniques like DoH, ECH and split CLIENT-HELLO packet into small chunks.

 ## REFERENCES
 [A walk-through of an SSL handshake](https://www.commandlinefanatic.com/cgi-bin/showarticle.cgi?article=art059)